wyvette0542/ECE143_Project/README.md

 ## Visualizations
 ### Bar Graphs
 Our team has created two bar graphs for analysis of salary vs programming language or state the job is in
- - **Salary_Vs_State.py**: This file plots the bar graph determining the relationship between a job's salary and the state it is located in
+ - **Salary_Vs_State.py**: This file plots the bar graph determining the relationship between a job's salary and the state it is located in.
+In addition, txt files are created.
-  - **Salary_Vs_Language.py**: This file plots the bar graph determining the relationship between a programming language and it's salary
+  - **Salary_Vs_Language.py**: This file plots the bar graph determining the relationship between a programming language and its salary.
+In addition, txt files are created.

 ### Pie Charts
 Our team created three pie charts to analyze each programming language's market representation.